guoyunhe/benchmark-bundlers/README.md

 Benchmark results:

-1. esbuild: 0.227s (with esbuild compiler)
+1. esbuild: 0.227s (with esbuild minifier)
-2. spack: 1.012s (with swc compiler)
+2. spack: 1.012s (with swc minifier)
+3. webpack: 4.229s (with esbuild minifier)
-3. parcel: 13.784s (with swc compiler)
+4. parcel: 5.225s (with esbuild minifier)
-4. webpack: 16.897s
-5. rollup: 20.729s
+5. rollup: 12.790s (with esbuild minifier)

-## Conclusion
+## Summary

-> Only based on my test, may be not true for your real-world projects
+Only based on my test, may be not true for your real-world projects.

-esbuild just goes beyond our imagination.
-It is 74~100 times faster than webpack and does more code transpiling work.
-In performance perspective, esbuild has no rival. esbuild is written in Go language and compiled into native binary, which explains the out-standing performance compared to tools written in JS.

-spack, or swcpack, though not as fast as esbuild, still left all other tools far behind.
-Similar to esbuild, it is written in Rust and compiled into native binary.
-Unlike esbuild, spack is still experimental.
-We expect the stable version will be even faster.

-parcel v2 does the best among traditional bundlers written in JS.
-We have many reasons to recommended parcel.
-However, bundling speed isn't its strongest point.
-Does 20~30% speed over webpack v5 worth the effort to adopt a totally different eco-system?
-Probably not.

-rollup, in our test, looks slower than webpack.
-This might be caused by the limited numbers of plugins and loaders.
-In real-world projects with tens of plugins, the advantage of rollup may eventually show up.